Greensboro

 We were unable to determine if the city has adopted specific policies or programs that incorporate requirements or incentives to mitigate the urban heat island effect.

-Last updated: September 2020
+Last updated: September 2021

 We could not verify if the city has programs committed to developing a dedicated energy efficiency and/or renewable energy workforce.

-Last updated: September 2020
+Last updated: July 2021

-Renewable Energy Incentives
+Incentives

 Sustainable Transportation Plan

-The Greensboro Sustainability Action Plan (2011) does not outline specific VMT goals, but does have a strong focus on transportation relevant policies.
+The Greensboro Sustainability Action Plan (2011) does not outline specific VMT goals but does have a strong focus on transportation-relevant policies.

 VMT/GHG Target and Stringency